-Military censorship prevented soldiers from writing home about the December 1944 attack.
-But months later, after they had moved to a new location, the Squadron Pulse newsletter was able to publish this article about it (April 28, 1945, issue).
+Although military censorship prevented soldiers from writing home about the attack, months later, after they had moved to a new location, The Squadron Pulse newsletter was able to publish this article about it (April 28, 1945, issue).

 FLASHBACKS --- By L.H.
 Stringfield.